 This post originally appeared on The Active Times.

 Waterfalls have been awe-inspiring forces of nature for ages, and people travel from all over the world to experience one of the most incredible natural wonders on earth.
-There are several hundred waterfalls in the world, rom Havasu Falls in the Grand Canyon to Niagara Falls on the US/Canada border.
+There are several hundred waterfalls in the world, from Havasu Falls in the Grand Canyon to Maine and the Niagara Falls on the US/Canada border.
 However, the most beautiful waterfalls are not always the tallest, Plitvice Waterfalls in Croatia for example, shows off 16 lakes falling into one another, creating a series of waterfalls and cascades.

 So get ready to view these iconic waterfalls at their very best.